English Retreads

 English Retreads was an American eco-fashion company that made handbags and accessories from recycled materials.
-The company was known for its products that were all low environmental impact, vegan, and handcrafted in Boulder, Colorado.
+The company was known for its low environmental impact, vegan, and handcrafted products in Boulder, Colorado.

 English Retreads, named after its designer Heather English, offered handbags, wallets, belts, laptop bags and keychains that were all made from recycled materials, primarily reclaimed rubber and recycled PETE (plastic bottle) material.

 History

 English Retreads began in 2001 by designer Heather English in the basement of her home in Nederland, Colorado.
 While floating down Boulder Creek on an old inner tube, English was struck with the idea to create a non-leather handbag from her rubber inner tube to fulfill her need for a sustainable and fashionable product.

 English expanded the English Retreads line to include vintage rubber messenger bags, wallets, belts, dog collars and key chains.
 Truck stops throughout the Boulder area supplied English Retreads with the used inner tubes.
 Each of which typically had more than 60,000 miles on it before it was reinvented.

-The company used the url EnglishRetreads.com.
-They closed in December 2014.
+The company ceased operation in December 2014.